-Entities to which HUD may redisclose NDNH information are authorized to use the information only for the purpose of the verification of employment and income of participants in housing programs, not for the purpose of conducting analyses of the employment and income reporting of such participants.
+Entities to which HUD may redisclose NDNH information are authorized to use the information only for verification of employment and income of participants in housing programs, not to conduct analyses of the employment and income reporting of such participants.

 PHAs, PHA management agents, private owners, management agents, and contract administrators are authorized to access and use NDNH information pertaining solely to participants of the housing programs administered by those entities.